On polygon numbers of circle graphs and distance hereditary graphs

-An arc of the circle is defined to be {\em empty} if it does not contain {\em both} endpoints of any chord.
+An arc of the circle is defined to be {\em empty} if it does not contain both endpoints of any chord.
 A chord that has an empty arc is said to be {\em peripheral} and we use ${\mathcal C}_{\emptyset}$ to denote the set of peripheral chords of a set of chords $\mathcal C$.
 For example, all chords shown in Figure \ref{RepExample}(a) are peripheral, and of the arcs of $c_0$, $(e_0, e_0')$ is empty and $(e_0', e_0)$ is not empty.
-Since the graphs that we consider are finite, every circle representation containing at least two chords has two or more peripheral chords.
+These definitions imply the next two observations.

-\begin{obs} A chord has two empty arcs if and only if it represents a universal vertex in the graph.
-If a circle representation has such a chord then the graph is a permutation graph. \end{obs}
+\begin{obs} A chord has two empty arcs in a circle representation of graph $G$ if and only if it represents a universal vertex in $G$. \end{obs}

 \begin{obs} The empty arcs of two distinct peripheral chords in a circle representation contain a common point if and only if the chords intersect. \end{obs}